Suluan: History

 On March 16, 1521, after 98 days of crossing the Pacific Ocean, Magellan's voyage dropped anchor on the island of Homonhon ("Humunu" in Pigafetta's account).
 Although Samar ("Zamal") was their first land sighting from afar, Magellan's choice of anchoring on a much smaller island was meant as a security precaution as the island was then uninhabited.
 On March 18, they were spotted by fishermen from the nearby island of Suluan ("Zuluan").

 The islanders called their other leaders together and met with Magellan's crew.
 Magellan gave them gifts of small trade items.
-In return, the people of Suluan gave fish, palm wine, bananas and even corn their native food.
+In return, the people of Suluan gave fish, a jar of "uraca" (coconut liquor), bananas (which Pigafetta called "figs"), and two coconuts (which Pigafetta described in great detail).
+They conversed extensively with the crew and gave them the names of the islands, in return, Magellan gave them a tour of the ship, showing them their spices and the firing the ship's mortars for them.
 They promised to return with more supplies later, as they did not bring much since they were just fishing.
-They returned on March 22 with rice and other supplies to trade.
+They returned on March 22 with other supplies to trade, including more coconuts, palm liquor, sweet oranges, and a rooster.
 Magellan and his crew spent a week interacting with the tattooed locals of Suluan, whom they described "pleasant and conversable," before they left for Limasawa.